Jirón Azángaro: Route

 The third block begins with the Caja de Depósitos y Consignaciones on its eastern corner.
 Designed by Ricardo de Jaxa Malachowski, the building was completed in 1917 and housed the private bank of the same name until its nationalisation in 1963.
 It was subsequently donated by the Peruvian government to the National Superior Autonomous School of Fine Arts on September 27, 1996.
 The building of the former Banco del Perú y Londres is across the street.
 Named after the bank of the same name, it was designed by architect Julio Ernesto Lattini in 1905.
 The work was commissioned by the bank's director, José Payán.
 It was later acquired by the Banco Popular del Perú.
 After the bank declared bankruptcy in the 1990s, it was acquired by Congress and is currently known as the Edificio Luis Alberto Sánchez, named after the APRA politician.
 The street ends with the Casa Aspíllaga on its southwestern corner, a building that once served as the property of politician Ántero Aspíllaga Barrera.
 It was first registered in 1685, and its current design corresponds to a 19th-century neoclassical republican style.
 It was acquired by the state in 1953 and administered by the Foreign Ministry.
 It currently functions as the Inca Garcilaso Cultural Centre.

 The fourth block houses San Pedro Square, which is surrounded by the aforementioned Casa Aspíllaga, as well as the two buildings of the Peruvian ombudsman (formerly a bank and an insurance company) and the Basilica and Convent of San Pedro.
 The headquarters of the Central Reserve Bank of Peru are located next to the convent.

 The street's fifth block begins with the Edificio Caucato, and the 1,500 m^{2} Casa Elguera across the street from it.
 The latter was built c.
 1862–1865 and located in the former Aldabas street, in the corner with Santa Rosa.
 Originally bought by Francisco Tamayo de Mendoza y Navarra, Marquis of Villahermosa de San José, in 1690, its current construction dates from the mid-19th century, built by landowner Buenaventura Elguera.
-The Casa Negreiros is located south of the former, and is named after Jorge Negreiros y Silva, a 17th-century general and mechant from Seville.
+The Casa Negreiros is located south of the former, and is named after Jorge Negreiros y Silva, a 17th-century general and merchant from Seville.